dylanaraps/fff/README.md

 h: go to parent dir
 l: go to child dir

-enter: go to child dir
+enter: go to child dir/open file
 backspace: go to parent dir
+o: open file with

 -: Go to previous dir.